adsantos/adsantos.github.io/_posts/2015-09-18-private-pods.markdown

 $ pod spec lint Project.podspec
 {% endhighlight %}

-If everything is fine, go to step 4.
+If everything is fine, jump to step 4.
 If not, you maybe you got a message like this one:

 {% highlight bash %}